-In the clinical setting, having a support group, getting hold of the same people who had the same experiences, such as in AA or Alcoholics Anonymous and Drug Rehabilitation Centers, are means to satisfy these needs.
+In the clinical setting, having a support group and getting hold of the same people who had the same experiences, such as AA or Alcoholics Anonymous and Drug Rehabilitation Centers, are means to satisfy these needs.

 - Also, much miraculous healing and recovery may be attributed to the fulfillment of such needs.

 - Where concepts of touch therapy, co-bedding amongst twins, and breastfeeding were based upon

 - Reproductive health and family planning also support social and intimacy needs.